built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-a-module.md

 ## Module Shapes

-When building a module you need to reference the TypeScript definitions for the shapes, the `.d.ts` files can be generated using the `npm generate-types` script command.
+When building a module you need to reference the TypeScript definitions for the shapes, the `.d.ts` files can be generated using the `npm generate-types-module` script command.

 ## Source Reference